Is Gender & Sexuality Counseling Right For Me?

 Listed below are 9 common topics that are frequently encountered in counseling sessions that address challenges related to sexuality and sexual wellness.

-Common Sexual Dilemmas & How Sex & Sexuality Counseling Can Help
+Common Sexual Dilemmas & How Gender & Sexuality Counseling Can Help

 - Low Sexual Arousal: Both men and women are capable of experiencing an abrupt decline in—or even a sudden absence of—sexual arousal.
 In women, the reduction of sexual desire (which may entail diminished pleasure experienced during sex or an unexpected drop off in sexual fantasies) is known as Female Sexual Interest/Arousal Disorder.
 In men, the equivalent of this condition is termed Hypoactive Sexual Desire Disorder.
 Despite minor differences in labelling, a vanishing libido can have the same impact: creating personal dissatisfaction with sexual fulfillment or leading to rifts in your relationship, as a befuddled partner struggles to understand, “Did I do something wrong?”.
 Counseling for low sexual arousal can help you to identify emotional obstructions or aging resentments that may be contributing to your loss of libido, and as needed, connect you with a healthcare provider whom you trust to evaluate probable medical causes for your condition.